 Kobena agrees that the way the system is set-up, unfortunately when you fall in the middle of not being poor enough to be eligible for funding and not rich enough to afford the item on your own, you are in a tough situation.
 Two possible options are: 1) Long-Term Device Loan Program 2) Possible funding from Title VII.

 MassMATCH Website Committee- A few attempts have been made to meet but due to conflicts and unavailability the meetings had to be cancelled.
-Kobena requests that members try to make this a priority so issues can be worked through once and for all.
+Kobena requests that members try to make this a priority so issues at hand can be addressed once and for all.

 AT School Share Update- At the last meeting there was agreement with Rhode Island that Tech Access of Rhode Island will now be included as part of the AT SchoolShare network.
 RI has applied for funding from their state’s Dept. of Education to help them to enter the partnership.

 This means that the existing platform will be modified slightly.
-One will be offered schools only in MA by default but there will be an option to expand the search to include Rhode Island.
+One will be offered schools only in MA by default, but there will be an option to expand the search to include Rhode Island.

 Estimates for enhancements to the website that were suggested at last meeting are in the works and when approved the changes will be made.